hngx-org/Piranha-events-mobile/readme.md

 - Please ensure that you tag team members to review your branch in order to increase development speed and efficiency.

+#### Project Structure

+The project structure is as follows:

+- assets - multimedia such as images will be stored here
+- screens - All main screens will be stored here.
+- App.tsx - Screen management and navigation code is here.